jsayol/vscode-firebase-explorer/README.md

 # Firebase Explorer

-A Visual Studio Codde extension to explore and manage your Firebase projects.
+A Visual Studio Code extension to explore and manage your Firebase projects.

 ## Instalation
 Launch VS Code Quick Open (`Ctrl+P`), paste the following command, and press enter: